-Where the governing body hires or rents out school facilities or the school premises to organisations or individuals, e.g. for providers to run community or extracurricular activities, it will ensure that appropriate safeguarding arrangements are in place to keep pupils safe.
+Where the governing board/body hires or rents out school facilities or the school premises to organisations or individuals, e.g. for providers to run community or extracurricular activities, it will ensure that appropriate safeguarding arrangements are in place to keep pupils safe.
 The school will refer to the DfE's guidance on keeping children safe in out-of-school settings in these circumstances.

-Where the governing body provides the activities under the direct supervision or management of school staff, child protection arrangements will apply.
-Where activities are provided separately by another body, this may not be the case; therefore, the governing body will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place, including inspecting these as needed.
-The governing body will also ensure that there are arrangements in place to liaise with the school on these matters where appropriate.
-The governing body will ensure safeguarding requirements are included in any transfer of control agreement, i.e. a lease or hire agreement, as a condition of use and occupation of the premises, and specify that failure to comply with this would lead to termination of the agreement.
+Where the governing board provides the activities under the direct supervision or management of school staff, child protection arrangements will apply.
+Where activities are provided separately by another body, this may not be the case; therefore, the governing board will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place, including inspecting these as needed.
+The governing board will also ensure that there are arrangements in place to liaise with the school on these matters where appropriate.
+The governing board will ensure safeguarding requirements are included in any transfer of control agreement, i.e. a lease or hire agreement, as a condition of use and occupation of the premises, and specify that failure to comply with this would lead to termination of the agreement.

-29 Alternative provision
+29. Alternative provision

 The school will remain responsible for a pupil's welfare during their time at an alternative provider.
-When placing a pupil with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff and have clear communication procedures in place in view of attendance.
+When placing a pupil with an alternative provider, the school will obtain or conduct written checks that the provider has conducted all relevant safeguarding checks on staff, have effective policies and ensure clear communication procedures in place in view of attendance.
+The checks will be regularly updated and stored centrally.

-30 Managing referrals
+30. Managing referrals

 All staff members, in particular the DSL, will be aware of the LA's arrangements in place for managing referrals.
 The DSL will provide staff members with clarity and support where needed.
-When making a referral to CSC (check the child's address so the correct LA CSC is selected: Lancashire or Rochdale) or other external agencies, information will be shared in line with confidentiality requirements and will only be shared where necessary to do so.
+When making a referral to CSC or other external agencies, information will be shared in line with confidentiality requirements and will only be shared where necessary to do so.